Registering for academic credit for the conference

 Will registering for an additional credit increase a student’s tuition bill?

 Adding an additional credit may or may not increase a student’s tuition bill, depending on a number of factors: e.g. (1) how many credits the student is taking Autumn Quarter, (2) whether the student is enrolled full-time or part-time, and (3) the student’s tuition category.
-The Office of Planning & Budgeting’s online tool can be used to calculate what an additional credit will cost for students in state-subsidized tuition categories: Quarterly Tuition & Fees.
+The Office of Planning & Budgeting’s online tool can be used to calculate what an additional credit will cost for students in state-subsidized tuition categories: Quarterly Tuition and Fees.
 Students in self-sustaining, fee-based programs administered by Professional & Continuing Education should consult their program.

 How do students register for GRDSCH 615A?